Skip to main content

 Fully Resolved

 All underlying markets have settled.
-The series reaches its terminal NAV — a definitive final value that will not change.
-No further price updates occur.
-Investors can redeem their remaining shares at the terminal NAV.
+The series reaches its terminal NAV – a definitive final value that will not change.
+No further price updates occur, and the published level is final.

 Resolution Mechanics